Thompson Family Page

 Charles' brother, Amos Thompson was likely born in Dinwiddie Co.VA between 1752 and 1762 (one bio says 1758).
 He married Martha Strother in 1780 Suffolk, Nansemond, Virginia, had one son named Littlebury ca. 1780, wrote his will on March 25, 1781 in Orange Co.
 NC and died in battle in late 1781 or 1782.
 Amos bequeathed his family homestead in Five Forks, Dinwiddie Co.
 VA to Charles in his will.
 Per Angelfire.com, Amos fought for the British in the War of Independence and was mortally wounded at the Battle of Guilford Courthouse in Guilford County, North Carolina (which took place March 21, 1781).
 Amos identified Charles as his brother and named him co-executor of his estate.

 In 1782, Charles purchased land in Northampton Co.
 NC where he lived for over a decade, married and had his first children.
-By 1800 he had moved with his family to a farm west of Wadesboro, Indian Camp Fork of Little Branch Creek, Anson Co.
+In 1791 Charles' brother, Balaam, in Chatham Co.
+NC had a child that he names Charles Thompson, perhaps naming him after his brother.
+By 1800 Charles (Sr.) had moved with his family to a farm west of Wadesboro, Indian Camp Fork of Little Branch Creek, Anson Co.
 NC.
 Charles Thompson appears on the 1800 Anson Co.
 NC census.
 Some researchers think that in late 1800, Charles moved to the York District of South Carolina.
-The only evidence I have found that might substatantiate this is Juliet's answer in the 1850 and 1870 censuses that she was born in South Carolina in 1804.
+The only evidence I have found that might substantiate this is Juliet's answer in the 1850 and 1870 censuses that she was born in South Carolina in 1804.
 (However, in the 1860 census she states that she was born in Tennessee.).

 In 1808,Charles finally moved with his family to Dickson Co.
 TN where they lived until his death.
 On Dec.23, 1786 (date is per Mary's deposition of 1840), Charles married Mary Hodges (1769-1848, died in Tennessee), who is thought to be the daughter of Thomas Hodges (ca. 1750-1817) of Northampton Co., North Carolina.
 Mary's 1840 deposition also confirms her surname: she was "formerly Mary Hodges."
 The 1790 Northampton Co.
 NC census shows Charles Thompson and Thomas Hodges on the same page--Thomas Hodges being the only Hodges listed in the census for Northampton Co.
 NC.
 The 1790 census shows Thomas with three white females in his household, but the 1800 and 1810 census do not show any older females in his household who might be a wife, suggesting his wife may have died before 1800.
 A 1792 Nothampton Co. land deal records Henry Weaver selling land to Charles Malone which borders the line of Thomas Hodges, with Charles Thompson as a witness.
 (Northampton.
 Deeds 1791–1808 on Familysearch).
 Thomas Hodges died without a will and his affairs were settled in probate court in 1817.
 Unfortunately. the court documents simply itemize his possessions and their sale and do not specify any heirs (however the lists of items and their buyers includes the names William Hodges, Thomas Hodges (Jr.?), and Meacham Hodges, who could be relatives).
 Thomas' wife is not mentioned in the probate report.
 It appears she predeceased him and is thus her name is unknown, although some researchers believe she may have been Elizabeth Cottrell.